okviz/okviz.github.io/_mydocs/bullet-chart/security.md

 title:              Security & Privacy
 published:          true
 date:               2022-07-17
-modified:           2022-07-17
+modified:           2024-05-22
 order:              /bullet-chart/{97}
 toc:                false
 ---
-Bullet Chart uses the latest tecnologies available and is updated regularly.
+Bullet Chart uses the latest technologies available and is updated regularly.
 It does not contain malicious or unsafe code.

 ## Certification